C33Tech/quackerjack/README.md

 `go get github.com/mikeflynn/quackerjack`

-2. You can use docker:
+2. You can use docker with the [latest public image.](https://hub.docker.com/r/mikeflynn/quackerjack)

 Here's an example docker-compose.yaml file.